Andy7589/reading-notes/read08.md

 *My notes for reading 08*

 ## **Comparison and Logical Operators**
 You can evaluate a situation by comparing one value in the script to what you expect it might be.
-The result will be a Boolean: true or false.
+The result will be a Boolean: **true** or **false**.

 **Here are some examples of code:**
 - "==" is equal to